Loading...

 A Credit Linked Note is a structured financial instrument that combines a traditional bond with embedded credit risk exposure.
 The issuer transfers credit risk of a reference entity, portfolio, or index to the investor.
 CLNs are typically issued by banks or special purpose vehicles (SPVs) and offer enhanced yield in exchange for assuming credit risk.
 In Switzerland, CLNs can be issued with a Swiss ISIN as a tradable, custody-ready security - making them particularly useful for private credit originators who want to securitise loan portfolios without establishing a full fund structure.

-HCP Relevance: HCP structures CLNs in Switzerland and the EEA for family offices and boutique asset managers, with setup in as little as 8 days.
+HCP Relevance: HCP structures CLNs in Switzerland and the EEA.
+Eight days from mandate to issuance for family offices and boutique managers.

 Learn more: CLN Case Study